WANDRD VEER Review

 - Considerable internal storage space and options

-- Inflatable back support to increase comfort
+- Inflatable back panel to increase comfort

 - Inflatable camera cube